Unity refreshes the Asset Database in the following situations:

 Some common static dependencies are:

-Unity typically discovers the dynamic dependencies of an asset during the import process.
-This is because these dependencies are defined by the content of the source asset.
-For example, a ShaderA program that runs on the GPU.
+Unity typically discovers the dynamic dependencies of an Asset during the import process.
+This is because these dependencies are defined by the content_ _of the source asset.
+For example, a ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 The importer might also use a global state conditionally_ _based on the content of the source asset, in which case it also becomes a dynamic dependency.
 Examples of this are the target platform, the Project’s color space, the graphics API, the scripting runtime version, or the Texture compressionA method of storing data that reduces the amount of storage space it requires.
 See Texture Compression, Animation Compression, Audio Compression, Build Compression.